 How do you cope with a devastating cyclone when you're 89-years-old?
 We explore the impact of Cyclone Idai on older people and see how donations provide vital support to the most vulnerable.

 Pictured: Women wait for food aid in an emergency camp, in Mozambique

-When the storm hit, Agnes' home collapsed - falling on top of her and leaving her with serious injuries.
+Agnes is 89 years old.
+When the storm hit, her home - which was already flimsy and made from poor materials - collapsed on top of her.
 Agnes survived Cyclone Idai.
 But she can no longer walk without help.

 “I was living alone,” she says “Even then, it was hard to do the household chores by myself.
 Now, I have difficulties walking.”

 We often think of Africa as a youth continent, but at least 43 million people there are aged over 60.
 Since March 14 when Cyclone Idai swept through Mozambique, Malawi and Zimbabwe - wiping out cities and leaving millions without homes, food and clean water - older people like Agnes have been some of the worst affected.